emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 The TEAP conversation is used to establish or resume an existing session to typically establish network connectivity between a peer and the network.
-Upon successful execution of TEAP, the EAP peer and EAP server both derive strong session key material that can then be communicated to the network access server (NAS) for use in establishing a link-layer security association.
+Upon successful execution of TEAP, the EAP peer and EAP server both derive strong session key material (Master Session Key {{RFC3748}}) that can then be communicated to the network access server (NAS) for use in establishing a link-layer security association.